Slow Pitch Jigging on free-drifting

 You have no control over how fast you are being pulled away from the jig and how much heavy water influence you have to work in.
 It’s totally up to the natural conditions and you are much more vulnerable by that than when you are on a controlled drift to stay vertical.

-I encourage to explore in 50m to 100m depth.
-It gets too tough at deeper depth mostly, even though you can be fortunate to have a very friendly condition.
-But it’s wise to set up your gear for 50m-80m depth and explore the area.
+I encourage to explore 50m to 80m depth.
+It gets too tough to stay vertical when deep.
+Of course, you can be fortunate to have a very friendly condition sometimes, but it’s wise to set up your gear for 50m-80m depth and explore the area.
 You may have not had any success before with jigging in this depth, but this is slow pitch jigging.
 You may have different chance.
 And when you are lucky with the oceanic condition, don’t hesitate to go deeper and explore with the same tackle.
-On the other hand, when the ocean doesn’t allow you to be vertical (when you are away from your jig), you might as well just drop your slow pitch tackle and grab your high-speed spinning gear.
+On the other hand, when the ocean doesn’t allow you to be vertical (when you are too far away from your jig), you might as well just drop your slow pitch tackle and grab your high-speed spinning gear.
 Try tungsten jigs or Ebing (the trailing soft plastic jig).

 - Slow Jerker 603-4

 - Slow Jerker 603-5

 - Slow Jerker 603-6